ericcwlaw/service-catalog/README.md

 # service-catalog

-Service catalog describes user facing REST and microservices APIs.
+This is a service catalog template to describe user facing REST and microservices APIs.

 # REST endpoints